 The Law Society of NSW forms can be downloaded from their website at: https://www.lawsociety.com.au/...

 LPLC has been informed by the Law Society of NSW that there is no charge for using the Law Society of NSW forms and they are available for use by Victorian practitioners.

 In addition to using these forms rule 11 prescribes:

 - certain documents should be retained on file including a copy of the client acknowledgment and loan documents

 - the necessity to use the verification process under the model participation rules when identifying a borrower, guarantor, security provider and grantor of a security interest.

-A breach of the rules may also result in a complaint being made to the Legal Services Commissioner.
+A breach of the rules may also result in a complaint being made to the Legal Services Board + Commissioner.

 For information about mortgage claims and solicitor’s certificates refer to the LPLC Practice Risk Guide Managing mortgage risk.